LetCompliance

 An EPC is valid for 10 years and must be provided to the tenant before the tenancy starts.

-What the Government Has Proposed
+What the Government Has Confirmed

 How to Improve Your EPC Rating